inQWIRE/SQIR/README.md

 ## Compilation

+Dependencies:
+* For compiling SQIR/VOQC proofs.
+  * Coq version 8.10.1
+* For compiling executable VOQC optimizer.
+  * OCaml version 4.08.1
+  * dune (`opam install dune`)
+  * menhir (`opam install menhir`)

-Run `make` to compile the core files of SQIR, `make optimizer` to compile the circuit optimizer, and `make examples` to compile proofs of correctness for small quantum programs.
+Run `make` to compile the core files of SQIR, `make optimizer` to compile proofs about the circuit optimizer, and `make examples` to compile proofs of correctness for small quantum programs.
 To compile an executable version of the optimizer (from OCaml code extracted from the Coq code), run `make voqc`.
-Use `make all` to compile everything. `make voqc` will produce an executable; see the benchmarks directory for instructions on running the optimizer.
+Use `make all` to compile everything. `make voqc` will produce an executable in `_build/default/VOQC`; see the benchmarks directory for instructions on running the optimizer.

-The development has been tested with Coq versions 8.9.1 and 8.10.1 on a MacBook Pro.
-Our proofs are resource intensive, expect `make all` to take over an hour (although compilation of the extracted code with `make voqc` should be quick).
-Producing the `voqc` executable requires a current version of OCaml (we have tested with 4.07.0), dune, and menhir.
+The development has been tested with Coq versions 8.9.1 and 8.10.1 and OCaml versions 4.07.0 and 4.08.1 on a MacBook Pro.
+Our proofs are resource intensive, so expect `make all` to take around an hour and a half (although compilation of the extracted code with `make voqc` should be quick).
+We have experienced memory errors on some Linux machines, we are working to resolve this.

 ## Directory Contents